Ex-MLB Players Luis Castillo, Octavio Dotel Linked To Alleged Dominican Drug Lord

 Two former Major League Baseball stars, pitcher Octavio Dotel and infielder Luis Castillo, have been implicated in a massive drug trafficking bust in the Dominican Republic.
 The country's attorney general, Jean Alain Rodríguez, announced Tuesday that the operation targeted alleged drug kingpin César Emilio Peralta, also known as "César the abuser," and the extensive criminal operation he led.

 Castillo is not the current Cincinnati Reds player of the same name.
-The Luis Castillo who is accused by authorities played with the Florida Marlins and the New York Mets.
+The Luis Castillo accused by authorities played with the then-Florida Marlins and the New York Mets.

-Hundreds of narcotics agents, prosecutors and other government officials took part in the attempt to dismantle Peralta's network, which Rodríguez called "the most important drug trafficking structure in the region" and which also included alleged money laundering.
+Hundreds of narcotics agents, prosecutors and other government officials took part in the attempt to dismantle Peralta's network, which Rodríguez called "the most important drug trafficking structure in the region" and that also included alleged money laundering.
 Dotel is among the suspects arrested, and Rodríguez named Castillo as one of the 18 figures linked to Peralta — though both Castillo and Peralta remained at large at the time of the attorney general's announcement.

 Rodríguez did not immediately specify the role authorities believe the two former baseball players performed in Peralta's operation.
-He said his team had collaborated with the U.S. during their investigation, exchanging information with the FBI and the Drug Enforcement Administration.
+He said his team had collaborated with the U.S. during the investigation, exchanging information with the FBI and the Drug Enforcement Administration.

-"César Emilio Peralta and his criminal organization have used violence and corruption in the Dominican Republic to traffic tons of cocaine and opioids into the United States and Europe, " Sigal Mandelker, the undersecretary for terrorism and financial intelligence, said in a statement released by the department.
+"César Emilio Peralta and his criminal organization have used violence and corruption in the Dominican Republic to traffic tons of cocaine and opioids into the United States and Europe," Sigal Mandelker, the undersecretary for terrorism and financial intelligence, said in a statement released by the department.
 "Treasury is targeting these Dominican drug kingpins, their front persons, and the nightclubs they have used to launder money and traffic women."

 "Only God knows the truth," Castillo said on Instagram after Rodríguez's news conference.

-During his playing career Castillo was a three-time All-Star, a three time Golden Glove winner and World Series winner as part of the 2003 Florida Marlins.
-Dotel, for his part, is one of the all-time MLB leaders in the number of franchises he played for.
-The pitcher played for 13 teams during his 14-year career.
+During his playing career Castillo was a three-time All-Star, three-time Golden Glove winner and World Series winner as part of the 2003 Florida Marlins.
+Dotel, for his part, is one of the all-time MLB leaders in the number of franchises played for: 13 teams during his 14-year career.